If you are interested in how the Federal Reserve creates money, here's a guide to help you decode its money-creation mechanism.

 There are different forms in which venture capitalists or angel investors make investments in a company.
 Some forms are:

 Here, the company sends a note to potential investors, and the note can be converted to the company’s stock in the next financing round.
-Specifically, investors can ask to turn their note into the company’s stock which will be issued in the next financing round.
+Specifically, investors can ask to turn their notes into the company’s stock which will be issued in the next financing round.
 This conversion may also be at a discount.
 What’s more, the note itself often contains the maturity date as well as interest.
-However, the company’s valuation may not be set during the time.
+However, the company’s valuation may not be set during that time.

 Simple Agreement for Future Equity (SAFE)

 SAFE is meant to serve as a substitute for convertible notes.
 SAFE differs from notes since they are not a tool that can be used to obtain capital.
-Much more, SAFE neither has a maturity nor does it indicate interest.
+Much more, SAFE neither has maturity nor does it indicate interest.

 An investor in SAFE would have to invest money in the company the money will become stocks in the next financing round.
 It is also worth noting that SAFEs bear similar characteristics of notes.
 This is because they are convertible at a discount.
 On the other hand, institutional investors may tend not to invest in SAFEs, even though this form of investment may be useful for companies in their early stages.

 Another form of venture capital investment is through the use of convertible preferred stock investment.
 This investment would feature preferences, rights, etc., defined in the company’s financial documents.
 In this case, investors would have more preference than common shareholders when it comes to selling the company.

 Over and above that, it is possible to convert preferred stock to common stock of the company.
 Companies can also issue stock options to potential employees at a reduced price compared to what investors will have to pay.